Elijah-Rodriguez/data-analysis/Fraud Detection/README.md

 4. Use the univariate drift detection method to figure out why the accuracy dropped.
 Think of a possible explanation.

 Poundbank has provided a reference(test data) and analysis set(production data).
 The reference set can be found [here](https://github.com/Elijah-Rodriguez/data-analysis/blob/main/Fraud%20Detection/reference.csv) and the analysis set can be found [here](https://github.com/Elijah-Rodriguez/data-analysis/blob/main/Fraud%20Detection/analysis.csv).
-The python notebook can be found here().
+The python notebook can be found here(https://github.com/Elijah-Rodriguez/data-analysis/blob/main/Fraud%20Detection/model_monitoring.ipynb).

 ## Data
 A summary and preview of the reference and analysis sets are provided below.